 Michael R. Jones is the President of Pinnacle Justice Consulting, which he began in 2017.
-He and his associates: provide training and technical assistance for states, localities, and various stakeholder organizations to understand and implement more legal and evidence-based criminal justice policies and practices; assist states and local jurisdictions to design and implement strategic, system-improvement initiatives; and perform empirical research, data analysis, and program evaluation.
-Mr. Jones has a strong subspecialty in pretrial justice.
+He and his associates: provide training and technical assistance to states, localities, and various stakeholder organizations to understand and implement more legal and evidence-based criminal justice policies and practices; assist states and local jurisdictions in designing and implementing strategic, system-improvement initiatives; perform empirical research, data analysis, and system and program evaluation; and provide expert testimony.
+Dr. Jones has a strong subspecialty in pretrial justice.

 Don't miss out...